angular/angular/aio/content/guide/reactive-forms.md

 ### Updating parts of the data model

-When updating the value for a form group instance that contains multiple controls, you may only want to update parts of the model.
+When updating the value for a form group instance that contains multiple controls, you might only want to update parts of the model.
 This section covers how to update specific parts of a form control data model.

 There are two ways to update the model value: